Derkades/os3-wg-p2p/README.md

 Example of a VPN client and server that allows creating a peer to peer mesh network using WireGuard, without modifications to WireGuard itself.
 Uses UDP hole punching or a relay server.
 Supports IPv4 and IPv6 inside the tunnel.

+## Requirements

+Install `wireguard-tools` and a recent version of Python 3.
+No Python dependencies are required.

+Additional requirements to use NetworkManager `python3-gi` (Debian) or `python3-gobject` (Fedora)

 ## Server

 Create the configuration file `server_config.json`: